-10 Ways to Enjoy Your Life in Recovery
+10 Ways to Love Your Life in Recovery

 - Make a gratitude list.
-Not sure what it is that is enjoyable in your life?
-Stop and consider all you have now that you did not have when living in addiction .
+If you’re not sure what’s truly enjoyable in your life of sobriety, take some time to really think about all you have to be thankful for.
 Do you have a safe place to sleep at night?
 Are you eating healthier?
-Do you have fewer colds or infections, more energy, less fear of eviction, job loss, or arrest?
-Do you have people in your life whom you care about and who care about you?
-The physical act of writing down all you have to be grateful for can remind you to focus on the positive things in your life.
+Do you have fewer colds or infections or maybe more energy?
+Do you feel better about yourself?
+Do you have less fear of eviction, job loss, or arrest?
+Do you have people in your life that you care about and who care about you?
+Simply writing down all you have to be grateful for—and maybe even posting this list somewhere in your home as a reminder—can help you to stay present and focus on the positive.

 - Remember something nice that you’ve done for someone else.
 Did you ever cover for someone at work?
-Help someone older get something from the top shelf at the grocery store?
-Give someone a present they really wanted and weren’t expecting?
-Help out without expecting anything in return?
-Those little moments in your life where you put someone else first can be moments to return to often as you build your self-confidence and do more things to support the people around you in recovery.
+Have you helped someone older—or shorter—get something from the top shelf at the grocery store?
+Have you given someone a gift they really wanted or weren’t expecting?
+Those little moments in your life where you put someone else first or performed simple acts of kindness can build your self-confidence and deliver a host of warm fuzzies.
+Identify them and repeat them.

 - Seek out things you enjoy.
-A favorite band, a great cup of coffee or tea, a nap, clothes that make you feel confident and strong, or even video clips or memes online that make you laugh.
-Make a point of doing the things you enjoy as often as possible.
-It’s one of the benefits of being in recovery.
+What are a few of your favorite things?
+Maybe it’s a favorite band, a great cup of coffee, a nap, clothes that make you feel confident, or even memes that make you laugh.
+Make a point of identifying and then participating in things you enjoy as often as possible.

 - Go for a walk.
-Changing up your scenery and getting outside – even in this, the coldest month of the year – can help to pull you out of a bad mood, shift your perspective, and give you a little exercise at the same time.
-Plus, every bit of vitamin D from the sun helps!
+Changing up your scenery and getting outside can help pull you out of a bad mood, shift your perspective, and give you a little exercise at the same time.

 - Get cozy.
 What makes you feel warm, safe, and protected, both physically and in your recovery?
+Is it a warm blanket by the fire, a cherished pet, coffee and conversation with your siblings?
 Make yourself comfortable and choose to infuse your life with the things that inspire you most.

 - Smile.
-Even if it is a forced smile, it can help to lower your stress levels and make you feel better about the life you are living – a quick and easy coping method to employ anytime, anywhere.
+Even if it is forced, a smile can help lower your stress levels and make you feel better about life.
+Plus, the disarming effect of a smile can infuse warmth and positive energy into practically any situation.

-- Know that this is the best time in your life.
-With all you have learned in active addiction and in treatment, and all that lies in front of you in terms of opportunity and growth potential, this is an incredible moment in your life.
-Give yourself permission to focus on the good things you have earned and enjoy all life has to offer in 2018.
-Make this year your best year yet in recovery.
+- Remind yourself that this is just the beginning.
+Take stock of all you have learned in active addiction and in treatment—and consider all that lies in front of you in terms of opportunity and growth potential.
+Once you step into recovery, you’ve entered an incredible moment in your life.
+Give yourself permission to focus on the good things you have earned and enjoy all life has to offer.